 Unfortunately, since the Syrian War and ISIS, Jordan is struggling to attract enough tourists to it's premises, which was probably most conspicuous to us here, in Aqaba.

-When we went to the beach a few miles below the city, ...
+We went to explore the beach a few ...
 Read more